Visiblink/Afterlogic-Webmail-Lite-Blue-Theme/README.md

         "List of themes available"
     ],

-Change it to look like this:
+Change it to look like this by adding the "Blue" line:

     "ThemeList": [
         [